A line of colourful box files on a shelf.

 3. Information available to voters should be full, transparent, and accurate.

-4. Voting should be free from interference,
+4. Voting should be free from interference.

 5. Elections’ activity and campaigning should enable informative debate and deliberation, and without bullying, harassment, attacks on an individual’s character, or intimidation.